-- 25. You should inform the DVLA/DVA where: - a. you have assessed that a patient may not be safe to drive; and - b. you consider that they will not or cannot inform the DVLA/DVA themselves; and - c. you have a concern for road safety in relation to the patient and/or the wider public. - 26.
-In making an assessment of whether a patient is safe to drive, you should be aware of, and make reference to, the DVLA's guidance, particularly the chapter on visual disorders, which outlines the legal sight standards that all licensed drivers must meet. - 27.
-If a patient's corrected vision would meet the minimum standards for driving, but their uncorrected vision would not, this may mean they are not safe to drive if they choose to drive without corrective lenses.
+- 25. In cases where a patient who drives and is unfit to do so either will not or cannot notify the DVLA/DVA, you should notify the DVLA/DVA yourself if you are concerned about road safety, in relation to both the patient and the wider public. - 26.
+In making the determination of whether a patient is fit to drive, you should be aware of, and make reference to, the DVLA's guidance Assessing fitness to drive a guide for medical professionals, particularly chapter six (visual disorders) which outlines the legal sight requirements that all licensed drivers must meet.

-- 28. You should be aware that there are higher standards in place for bus and lorry drivers than for car drivers and motorcyclists, and details of these can be found in the DVLA guidance referenced above. - 29.
+- 27. You should be aware that there are higher standards in place for bus and lorry drivers than for car drivers and motorcyclists. - 28.
 If you are unsure whether a patient meets the required standards you should consider seeking the advice of a professional colleague or your employer, or seeking the advice of the DVLA/DVA's medical advisors.

-What should I do if I think a patient is not safe to drive?
+What should I do if I think a patient is not fit to drive?

-- 30. If, in your professional judgement, you think that a patient may not be safe to drive you should explain this clearly to the patient and your reasons for this.
-With the patient's consent, you should discuss your concerns with their family and/or carer if appropriate (e.g. if they attend appointments with the patient, or if they live with the patient). - 31.
-You should advise the patient to stop driving immediately. - 32.
-You should advise the patient that they have a legal responsibility to notify the DVLA/DVA of any condition which may affect their ability to drive safely and provide them with further information on how to contact the DVLA/DVA.

-- 33. You should advise the patient that you have a duty to notify the DVLA/DVA yourself if, in your professional judgement, a patient either will not or cannot do so, and there is any concern for the safety of the patient and/or the wider public.
-For more information on the steps you should take in such situations, see the section below on 'disclosing to the DVLA/DVA without consent'. - 34.
-You should also consider whether you need to notify other healthcare professionals, such as the patient's GP if possible and discuss with the patient why you think this is appropriate. - 35.
-If driving is relevant to the patient's occupation, you should advise them to inform their employer. - 36.
-You should put any advice in writing and keep a clear record of your actions including any correspondence, for example, with the patient, other healthcare professionals and other external agencies, as well as documenting if the patient advises that they will self-report to the DVLA/DVA.
-For further information, see Standard 8 of the Standards of Practice. - 37.
-If you have followed all the steps above, but you consider that the patient will not or cannot inform the DVLA/DVA themselves, please see the section below for the steps you should take to disclose information to the DVLA/DVA.
+- 29. If, in your professional judgement, you think that a patient may not be fit to drive you should explain this clearly to the patient and your reasons for this.
+With the patient's consent, you should also consider discussing your concerns with their family and/or carer if appropriate (e.g. if they attend appointments with the patient, or if they live with the patient). - 30.
+You should advise the patient to stop driving immediately. - 31.
+You should advise the patient that they have a legal responsibility to notify the DVLA/DVA of any condition which may affect their fitness to drive and provide them with further information on how to contact the DVLA/DVA. - 32.
+You should advise the patient that you have a duty to notify the DVLA/DVA yourself if, in your professional judgement, a patient either will not or cannot do so, and there is a concern for the safety of the patient and the wider public.
+For more information on the steps you should take in such situations, see the section below on 'disclosing to the DVLA without consent'. - 33.
+You should also notify the patient's GP if possible. - 34.
+You should put any advice in writing and keep a clear record of your actions including any correspondence, for example, with the patient, other healthcare professionals and other external agencies.
+For further information, see Standard 8 of the Standards of Practice.